mindsdb/langchain-minds/README.md

 # Create a data source that your Mind will have access to.
+# This will create a new data source using the connection data provided with the given name.
 # To configure additional data sources, simply create additional instances of
 # AIMindDataSource and pass it to the wrapper below.
 datasource = AIMindDataSource(
+    name="demo_datasource",
     description='house sales data',
     engine='postgres',
     connection_data={